dfo-mar-odis/shinySpatialApp/README.md

 -   `tests/testthat` contains the unit test scripts that are run when test_local() is called.

 # **Collaborative Workflow**

+## **How to troubleshoot/debug .Rmd sections**

+Here are suggestion of things to think about when .Rmd sections of the rpeort are not running:
+- Open the .rmd hat is not working (e.g. sections/sarsearch/sarsearch.rmd) and ctrl+enter each chunk.
+Make sure you run and each line inside the if (FALSE) blocks at the top.
+- No need to play with paths, everything should work, except the problematic line.
+- NULL as an output is ok.
+- once you find the error:
+- Figure out what the error message means
+- Think about why this showed up now
+- Try to fix the error

+If all this fails, feel free to reach out to Quentin.

 ## **How to contribute to the project**